0xPoe/talks/a-sink.slide/slides.md

 I am also a open source believer.
 Right now, I'm a very active Cargo Contributor and a Rustup Maintainer.

 You can find me on GitHub, Twitter, and my personal website.
+I also have a YouTube channel where I share my knowledge about Rust and open source.

 Alright, let's get started!
 -->